EdDataScienceEES/course-repository-mzargari/README.md

 ## Tutorial Introduction:

 Hello!
 Thank you for taking the time to read through my repository.
 I hope you find everything easily.
 This is all the work I completed over the Fall 2021 semester.
 I would also like to give a big thank you to the teaching team for all their hard work this term, especially with answering all my questions.
-I have learned a great deal throughout this course which I will be carrying with me into the real world (both academically and career wise).
+I have learned a great deal about Github and R throughout this course which I will be carrying with me into the real world (both academically and career wise).
 Below you will find more information regarding the repository.
 Happy Coding! :)

 ## This Repository contains the following folders and files: